 Kona 2013 saw Liz Blatchford, in the third Ironman of her debut season at the full distance finish in 9:03:35 to make the Kona podium at her first attempt.
 Had she not incurred a four minute penalty (for littering), she might well have made it to Ali’i Drive in under nine hours too.

-Thirteen athletes then, seven of whom are either past or present world champions (and Lucy has a Silver plus Catherine Faux and Laura Siddall have multiple Age Group World’s wins) – five of them more than once.
+Sixtenn athletes then, eight of whom are either past or present world champions (and Lucy has a Silver plus Catherine Faux, Laura Siddall and Lucy Charles have multiple Age Group World’s wins) – six of them more than once.
 Cream rises to the top, whether you are looking at results or times.

 Of course, there was also one other good reason for doing all of this research.
 If Chrissie Wellington has an 8:18:13 finish to her name… where would Chrissie’s best sit in the British men’s ranking?
 The answer to that one is… HERE!